General Federation of Private Railway and Bus Workers' Unions of Japan

 The General Federation of Private Railway and Bus Workers' Unions of Japan (PRU, 日本私鉄労働組合総連合会, Shitetsu Soren) is a trade union representing transport workers in Japan.

+Japan's railway companies, including major private railways excluding the JR Group, Taxis, Hire Companies, and Bus companies, are members, and follow the trend of the old general review system.

+Japan is a member of the Confederation of Trade Unions (Confederation), the Japan Transport Industry Trade Union Council (Transport Workers' Association), and the International Transport Workers' Federation (ITF).

+Overview

 The union was founded on 10 January 1947 as a split from the Japan Transportation Labor Union Alliance.
 It was a founding affiliate of the original Japanese Trade Union Confederation.
 In 1949, it affiliated to the National Confederation of Trade Unions, but the following year, it left to become a founding affiliate of the General Council of Trade Unions of Japan.
 It led a strike in 1952, and participated in the general transport strike of 1967, but generally focused on negotiation.
 By 1967, it had 255,882 members.

 In 1989, the union was a founding affiliate of the Japanese Trade Union Confederation.
 By 2020, it had 113,253 members.

+In 2019, the 25th House of Councillors ordinary election, Takashi Moriya (Constitutional Democratic Party) who stood as a candidate within the organization (Constitutional Democratic Party) was elected in a proportional ward.
+As a result, for the first time in nine years, a member of the organization was elected to the Diet.

+In the 49th House of Representatives general election in 2021, Kiyomi Tsujimoto was defeated, but in the following 2022, in the 26th ordinary election for members of the House of Councillors, the Federation of Private Railways decided to make Tsujimoto a candidate "within the quasi-organization].
+Tsujimoto, who ran as a proportional representation candidate from the Constitutional Democratic Party of Japan in the same election, won the election with more than 400,000, and returned to national politics.